FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

-``ietf-ospf`` remains the canonical configuration tree for everything RFC 9129 models. ``frr-ospfd`` and future ``frr-ospf6d`` should augment only FRR-specific behavior that the RFC model does not cover.
+``ietf-ospf`` remains the canonical configuration tree for everything RFC 9129 models. ``frr-ospfd`` and future ``frr-ospf6d`` should augment only FRR-specific behaviour that the RFC model does not cover.

 The current config-write scope deliberately does not include redistribution, default-information-originate, virtual links, per-address OSPFv2 interface